UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 lang_mother_tidy
 ```

+**(FIGURE 3.9 FROM THE R BOOK IS MISSING)**

 > **Note**: In the code above, the call to the
 > `.melt` function is split across several lines.
 This is allowed in
-> certain cases; for example, when calling a function as above, as long as the
+> certain cases; for example, when calling a function as above, the input
+> arguments are between parentheses `()` and Python knows to keep reading on
-> line ends with a comma `,` Python knows to keep reading on the next line.
+> the next line.
+Each line ends with a comma `,` making it easier to read.
 > Splitting long lines like this across multiple lines is encouraged
 > as it helps significantly with code readability.
 Generally speaking, you should
 > limit each line of code to about 80 characters.